-- Taking reasonable care for your own health and safety and that of others who may be affected by what you do or do not do. - Co-operating with your school on health and safety. - Correctly using work items provided by the school, including personal protective equipment, in accordance with training or instruction. - Not interfering with or misusing anything provided for your health, safety, or welfare. - The following safety rules have been implemented to ensure your safety and the safety of your school colleagues.
+- Taking reasonable care for your own health and safety and that of others who may be affected by what you do or do not do. - The safety of pupils in classrooms, laboratories and workshops is the responsibility of class teachers.
+This responsibility cannot be delegated to a student teacher.
+If, for any reason, a teacher considers he/she cannot accept this responsibility he/she should discuss the matter with the Head before allowing practical work to take place. - Co-operating with your school on health and safety. - Correctly using work items provided by the school, including personal protective equipment, in accordance with training or instruction. - Not interfering with or misusing anything provided for your health, safety, or welfare. - The following safety rules have been implemented to ensure your safety and the safety of your school colleagues.